kuanmin/projects/README.md

 (Click on the project name for reports, presentations, and analyses.)

+ - From **Allianz Global Benefit in Germany**
+   - [x] **Apply latent semantic analysis to recover 83% of the dataset**
+     - Due to a great amount of missing values for disease codes, further analyses are not applicable.
+Using MIMIC from MIT Lab, latent semantic analysis (LSA) was applied to recover the missing values.
+With this approach, the amount of available data increased by 83%.
+   - [x] **Apply text similarity algorithm to integrate 95% of data**
+     - Due to high-level data inconsistency in clients' demographic information and medical records, i.e., same meaning but different words or spelling, manpower for correction process was in high demand.
+Text similarity algorithms were applied; then 95% of data were integrated.
+   - [x] **Script in VBA and Python to 100% automatize format transformations**
+     - Reporting process involved extracting data from database, transforming into reporting format, and uploading to re-porting API.
+To improve efficiency, Scripting in VBA and Python was applied to 100% automatize format trans-formations.
+   - [x] **Build international databases in healthcare related topics to strengthen the capacity for client anal-ysis and marketing strategy**
+     - To strengthen the capacity for client analysis and marketing strategy, databases were built with topics in health ex-penditure, claim amount, disease, and industry, according to multiple industrial classification standards and public health databases, i.e., WHO, OECD, MIMIC from MIT Lab.

  - [Discount Rate Generator for IFRS 17 and Insurance Capital Standards (ICS 2.0)](https://drive.google.com/drive/folders/1olzbokf25WdQlyB_endGsXgWyBAeL1JF?usp=sharing) (`Python`) (Industrial Implementation)<br />
     - **IFRS 17** is a principles-based standard that requires significant interpretation before it can be implemented in practice.
 A key consideration is **the discount rate** to be used in measuring liabilities, among other related financial assumptions.
 As for **Insurance Capital Standards** (**ICS 2.0**), liability portfolios are separated into three “buckets” of decreasing degrees of asset-liability cash-flow matching and consequent recognition of spread.